openplans/openblock-old/docs/install/configuration.rst

-The purpose of having more than one metro dictionary in ``METRO_LIST`` would be to run multiple OpenBlock sites for multiple metro areas with some shared configuration.
+The purpose of having more than one metro dictionary in ``METRO_LIST`` would be to run multiple OpenBlock sites for multiple metro areas with some shared configuration. *You are probably not doing this.*

-To do this, you'd have one settings file containing the master ``METRO_LIST``, and then for each site you'd have its own settings file that imports ``METRO_LIST`` (and any other shared stuff you like) from the master settings file.
-The site-specific settings file would also set ``settings.SHORT_NAME`` to match the ``'short_name'`` key of one of the dictionaries.
+The idea is that you could have one settings file containing the master ``METRO_LIST``, and then for each site you'd have its own settings file that imports ``METRO_LIST`` (and any other shared stuff you like) from the master settings file.
+Each site-specific settings file would also set ``settings.SHORT_NAME`` to match the ``'short_name'`` key of one of the dictionaries.